AdobeDocs/uxp-indesign/src/pages/resources/recipes/html-elements/index.md

 **In scripts**, you only have the option to create UI from the script (JavaScript) file.
 Moreover, remember that scripts only allow you to create modal dialogs requiring you to handle the showing/hiding with async/promises.

 **In plugins**, a panel can be created both ways - using HTML tags or JavaScript.
-However, command plugins behave similar to scripts and can create only modal dialogs from JavaScript.
+However, command plugins behave similarly to scripts and can create only modal dialogs from JavaScript.

 Let's take 'dialog' as an example and demonstrate both ways.
-You can extend the same principle for other HTML Elements
+You can extend the same principle to other HTML Elements

 ## Using HTML
 <!-- Provide a simple example using code snippets -->